-Any students/groups wishing to fund-raise for a cause of their choice need to write a letter/email to the Head of Campus and request permission.
-This proposal should include the following: type of event/ date/ location/people involved/details about the cause or charity organisation.
+Any students/groups wishing to fund-raise for a cause of their choice need follow the process outlined in the fundraising guidelines.
 The school reserves the right to deny a request if they feel there are not enough details or the date clashes with other events.